Indonesia women's national basketball team

-The Indonesia women's national basketball team is the women's national basketball team of Indonesia.
-The governing body of the team is the Persatuan Bola Basket Seluruh Indonesia (Indonesian Basketball Association – PERBASI).
+The Indonesia women's national basketball team (Indonesian: Tim Bola Basket Nasional Wanita Indonesia) is the women's national basketball team of Indonesia.
+The governing body of the team is the Indonesian Basketball Association (Indonesian: Persatuan Bola Basket Seluruh Indonesia, PERBASI).

 History

 In August 2017, the team won the bronze medal at the 2017 SEA Games women's basketball tournament in the MABA Stadium in Kuala Lumpur.

 In May 2023, the team won the gold medal for the first time at the 2023 SEA Games women's basketball tournament in the Morodok Techo National Sports Complex in Phnom Penh.
 Later in August 2023, the team would also win the 2023 FIBA Women's Asia Cup Division B by defeating Iran in the final.
 Thus won a promotion to the upcoming 2025 FIBA Women's Asia Cup Division A.